MatteoGioia/neuron/zettelkasten/University/Cloud Computing/CLD III - Virtualization.md

     \
     Steps:
     1. migration starts
-    2. the memory is copied and transferred
+    2. the memory is copied and transferred (shadow paging)
-    3. the original VM is stopped and the last portion of the data is copied
+    3. the original VM is stopped and the last portion of the data/cpu registers is copied
     4. execution resumes on the new machine

     ![](./static/CLD/virt5.png)